redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/intro.md

 - Temporary Steps: Use the side pane menu on the left to select 'Credentials'
     - Copy **Workshop Credential** to **RHEL Credential**
     - Copy **Workshop Credential** to **CentOS Credential**
+    - From the navigation section on the left side of the Automation Platform homepage, select **Project**.
+    - Select the project named **Automated Managemen**
+    - Update the SCM URL to: https://github.com/heatmiser/automated-smart-management-2.git
+    - Save

 -   Two 'Templates' named 'SETUP / Satellite' and 'SETUP / Tower are also preconfigured.
 We will need to launch each of these.